Sensitivity of mixing times of Cayley graphs: Proof of Theorems and

 We move to the estimate of $\cD$.
 We use Lemma \ref{l:hit2-h} and get that for any $v$ in level $h$ of $H_i$ (we are counting levels before stretching here) or in the path between level $h$ and $h+1$, we have

-(Lemma \ref{l:hit2-h} is stated for an infinite tree and our tree is finite and pruned, but this only reduces the probability further).
+(Note that Lemma \ref{l:hit2-h} measures a larger event.
+Indeed, $\cD$ is the event to hit the root of our tree before hitting level $i+m$ or $K$, so it is smaller than the event to hit the root before $i+m$, which is what is measured by Lemma \ref{l:hit2-h}.)
 The number of vertices at level $h$, or in a path between level $h$ and $h+1$, is $|B_{i-1}|\cdot 2^h\cdot \ell_i$ so we get

 Denote $p_j:=\Pr\big(\textrm{Bin}(s_{j},\tfrac 12)>(\tfrac 12+\eps)s_{j}\big)$.
 Then $|B_{j}| \le |B_{j-1}|2^{s_{j}}p_{j}$ and further $p_j \le\exp \left(-c\eps^2 s_{j}\right) $.
 Iterating this gives

 Substituting this in \eqref{eq:sum PvD} gives